RaveJS/rave/docs/overriding.md

 *missing*, rave will only provide it until the third-party package author includes it in a later release.

-For example, "modernizr", as of version 2.8.3 when installed via bower, does not install a bower.json or package.json at all.
+For example, "almostAwesomeLib", when installed via bower, does not install a bower.json or package.json at all.
 Rave does a decent job of guessing the missing information, but to remove any doubt, you should provide the critical values in your app's bower.json file: